-1. Educate yourself and others on Vision Zero fundamentals
+1. Build on Vision Zero fundamentals & Safe System approach

 2. Assess your community’s traffic safety situation

-Vision Zero focuses on preventing traffic fatalities and serious injuries.
+Vision Zero focuses on preventing roadway deaths and serious injuries.
 This starts with understanding what and where the most problems are, then prioritizing resources to make systemic improvements.
 Data should be analyzed over at least five years to identify locations and types of serious crashes and to identify patterns.
-It is important to supplement police crash records, which can omit important information, with public health and equity data for a fuller picture, as described here.
+It is beneficial to supplement police crash records, which can omit important information, with public health and equity data for a fuller picture, as described here.

 Common question: Is a Vision Zero Task Force needed?
 Because Vision Zero tackles interconnected systems affecting mobility – transportation, law enforcement, policy, health, technology, communication – communities need to ensure meaningful interagency collaboration.
-This often means supporting culture change within agencies and in the community, including setting up systems to move past typical silo-ization between agencies.
-The Task Force should meet regularly and support consistent communication, coordination and revisions to Vision Zero work over time, as described in our resource about creating and sustaining a strong Task Force.
-This is key to maintaining focus and accountability over time.
+The Task Force should meet regularly and support consistent communication, coordination and adaptive management.
+Our resource about creating and sustaining a strong Task Force shares ways to maintain focus, collaboration, and accountability over time.

-5. Develop, implement, and monitor a strong VZ Action Plan
+5. Develop, implement, and monitor a strong Vision Zero Action Plan

-A Vision Zero Action Plan should be based on data and community input (see #2 above); identify priorities and provide transparency and accountability.
-While the goal, or vision, is important, the Plan should lay out actionable, measurable strategies, focused on managing speeds, designing roadways for safety, and equity (more described here).
+A Vision Zero Action Plan should be based on data and community input (see #2 above); identify priorities and strategies; and provide transparency and accountability.
+While the goal, or vision, is important, the Plan also needs actionable strategies, focused on managing speeds, designing roadways for safety, and centering equity (more described here).
 Each Action Plan strategy should identify the lead agency responsible, along with supporting/partner agencies, a projected timeline, and budget needs.
 Components should be underpinned by a process of continued community engagement and attention to equity.
 Check out:

 - Guidelines for an Effective Vision Zero Action Plan

 - Moving from Vision to Action: Fundamental Principles, Policies & Practices to Advance Vision Zero in the U.S.

 Common question: Should we hire a consultant to develop the Action Plan or develop the Plan in-house?
 Either approach can be effective, as long as in-house staff and leadership are deeply involved and feel ownership over Plan development and results.
 The process of development is just as important as the Plan itself because it brings key players more fully into the work.

 Common question: How can we track progress (and challenges) and update the public?
-Regular updates in public meetings and sharing annual reports help communities to evaluate and improve work toward Vision Zero.
+Regular updates in public meetings and annual reports help communities to evaluate and improve work toward Vision Zero.
 For example, Denver speaks about their monitoring and prioritization work in this webinar.
-And advocates have an important role to play, as described in this webinar about Vision Zero review and report cards in Denver, Boston, and Cambridge.
+And advocates have an essential role to play, as described in this webinar about Vision Zero review and report cards.

-The issue before us is urgent: an average of 115 people lose their lives each day in this nation in traffic crashes.
-This loss and suffering are avoidable; and we have a responsibility to prevent these tragedies with safer systems for everyday transportation.
-Vision Zero’s priorities to engage the community, center equity, build safe systems and manage speed may look different in different communities, but they core to making life-saving, lasting change.
+The need for change is urgent: an average of 115 people lose their lives each day in this nation in roadway crashes.
+The loss and suffering are avoidable, and we have a responsibility to prevent these tragedies with safer systems for everyday transportation.
+Vision Zero’s priorities to engage the community, center equity, build safe systems and manage speed may look different in different communities, and they core to making life-saving, lasting change.

-Watch these related webinars: Vision Zero 101: Learning the Basics & Vision Zero 201: How to shift to the Safe System Approach; and read Fundamentals of Vision Zero Action Planning and Core Elements for Vision Zero Communities.
+Watch these related webinars: Vision Zero 101: Learning the Basics, and Vision Zero 201: How to shift to the Safe System Approach; and read Fundamentals of Vision Zero Action Planning and Core Elements for Vision Zero Communities.